Varnish

 /

-: returns the error if generating the VCL failed with an error/config
+: returns any error logged when generating the VCL template failed/config

 : returns the output ofvarnishstat